-In June 2015, the Governmental Accounting Standards Board (GASB) approved a revised set of accounting standards applicable to "other postemployment benefits" (OPEBs) in its Governmental Accounting Standards Board Statement (GASBS) No. 74 and No. 75.33 GASBS No. 75 generally requires the Net OPEB Liability to be included on the face of the financial statement and in note disclosures of financial statements for governmental entities that are complying with GAAP.
+In June 2015, the GASB approved a revised set of accounting standards applicable to OPEBs in its GASBS No. 74 and No. 75.
+GASBS No. 75 generally requires the Net OPEB Liability to be included on the face of the financial statement and in note disclosures of financial statements for governmental entities that are complying with GAAP.
 Shown below are the two paragraphs of GASBS No. 75 that are most relevant to pooled health plans.